CocoMacNugget/OIBSIP-BMI-Calculator/README.md

 ## Key Concepts and Challenges:

-1.User Input Validation: Ensure valid user inputs within reasonable ranges and handle errors gracefully.
+1. User Input Validation: Ensure valid user inputs within reasonable ranges and handle errors gracefully.

-2.BMI Calculation: Accurately implement the BMI formula.
+2. BMI Calculation: Accurately implement the BMI formula.

-3.Categorization: Classify BMI values into health categories based on predefined ranges.
+3. Categorization: Classify BMI values into health categories based on predefined ranges.

-4.GUI Design (for Advanced): Create an intuitive interface with labels, input fields, and result displays.
+4. GUI Design **(for Advanced)**: Create an intuitive interface with labels, input fields, and result displays.

-5.Data Storage (for Advanced): Implement user data storage, possibly using file storage or a small database.
+5. Data Storage **(for Advanced)**: Implement user data storage, possibly using file storage or a small database.

-6.Data Visualization (for Advanced): Visualize historical BMI data with graphs or charts.
+6. Data Visualization **(for Advanced)**: Visualize historical BMI data with graphs or charts.

-7.Error Handling (for Advanced): Address potential issues with data storage or retrieval.
+7. Error Handling **(for Advanced)**: Address potential issues with data storage or retrieval.

-8.User Experience (for Advanced): Ensure a responsive and user-friendly GUI with clear instructions and feedback.
+8. User Experience **(for Advanced)**: Ensure a responsive and user-friendly GUI with clear instructions and feedback.

 ## Brief overview of my project: